winton/stasis/README.md

 Stasis
 ======

-A general-purpose static site generator.
+An extensible static site generator.

 Philosophy
 ----------

-I like static web sites + services (Node.js, Sinatra, or Rails).

-Stasis is a static site framework that is almost as powerful as the dynamic frameworks.
+Stasis is a perfect complement to modern dynamic frameworks:

+1. Use Stasis to generate your HTML and other assets.
+2. Serve that data in the most performant way possible (usually Nginx).
+3. Use your dynamic framework to serve data to the client (usually JSON).
+4. Use your dynamic framework (or `cron`) to regenerate Stasis pages as needed.

+Stasis is not your typical "one to one" markup renderer.
+Render to any number of dynamic paths.
+Access your database.
+Pull data from an API.
+Get crazy.

 Requirements
 ------------